Our disruptive technology enables detecting water percolation and contaminations migration, transport in the subsurface.

 Lextran Ltd, Ludan Environmental Group (TASE), Aquapure Technologies Ltd. and as the CEO, Atlantium Technologies

 Ltd. (Morris Kahn Group), President and CEO, IDE Technologies Ltd. (ICL Group) and North American Representative,

 the inventor of the VMS, tenure holder in the Department of Environmental Hydrology and Microbiology at Ben Gurion University

 of the Negev.
-Dr. Dahan is a specialist in the field vadose zone and groundwater Hydrology, his extensive knowledge
+Professor Dahan is a specialist in the field vadose zone and groundwater Hydrology, his extensive knowledge

 in both fields lead to the development of the VMS.
 His research covers a wide range of studies on water flow